freenas/freenas-docs/userguide/tn_initial.rst

 For racks with square holes, snap the mounting brackets into the holes at either end of the rail into the mouting holes.
 Make sure to install the rails with the end labeled "Front" toward the front of the rack.
+Refer to
-Refer to :numref:`Figure %s: Installing Rails in Racks with Square Holes <appliance19>` for a detailed view.
+:numref:`Figure %s <appliance19>` for a detailed view.

 .. _appliance19:

 .. figure:: images/tn_rack_square_holes.png

+   Installing Rails in Racks with Square Holes

 For racks with round holes, secure the rails into the rack at the desired position using the eight thumbscrews included with the rails.
 Make sure to install the rails with the end labeled "Front" toward the front of the rack.
 Refer to
+:numref:`Figure %s <appliance20>`
-:numref:`Figure %s: Installing Rails in Racks with Round Holes <appliance20>` for a detailed view.
+for a detailed view.

 .. _appliance20:

 .. figure:: images/tn_rack_round_holes.png

+   Installing Rails in Racks with Round Holes

 You are now ready to install the E16 expansion shelf into the rack.

-.. warning:: two people are required to lift a %brand% E16 expansion shelf.
+.. warning:: Two people are required to lift a %brand% E16 expansion shelf.

 Carefully align the %brand% E16 expansion shelf inner rail with the